Hiking – Guided wilderness day tours

 Columbia Falls is located in northwest Montana and is known as “The Gateway to Glacier.”

 The town is also a short drive from the North Fork of the Flathead River, and is surrounded by the Whitefish, Livingston and Swan mountain ranges and several national and state forests.
 While small, it’s a prime destination for skiing, hiking and camping, with enough amenities to keep you more than comfortable.

 Glacier International Airport (FCA): 15 min.

 Missoula International Airport (MSO): 2 hrs.

 Whitefish Train Depot: 20 min.

-Transportation from the office to trail head
+Transportation to trail head

 Does not include:

 Hotel costs before, during, or after the trips